Luisangonzalez/facebook-poc/README.md

-#PoC Facebook login & subscribed

-Proof of concept to check login with manage_pages permissons in Facebook.
+# Facebook PoC webhooks

+Facebook proof of concept App to subscribe to the pages of the users who are authenticated in it.

+## Client side, show result in console

 * To start:
   * `npm install && npm start`